CPPM Policy Chapter 3: Planning, Budgeting and Reporting

 - a ministry service plan report is to include a statement signed by the responsible Minister that the Minister is accountable for the results set out in the report; and

-- if a Minister of State with functions pertinent to a ministry service plan report had expected results set out for him or her under the BBMAA, the report is to also include a signed statement by the Minister of State that he or she is accountable for those results.
+- if a Minister of State with functions pertinent to a ministry service plan report had expected results set out for them under the BBMAA, the report is to also include a signed statement by the Minister of State that they are is accountable for those results.

 - A ministerial accountability report must include the use of resources or the resource summary included in the ministry annual service plan report.